Introduction

 Echinocytes are a type of red blood cell (RBC) morphology with spiky projections appearance on a peripheral blood smear.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Spiky Projections: The defining feature of an echinocyte is the presence of numerous small, evenly spaced projections on the cell surface.
+- Spiky Projections: The defining feature of an echinocyte is the presence of numerous small, evenly spaced projections on the cell surface.
 These projections resemble the spikes on a sea urchin (echinoderm) or the burrs on a plant, hence the nicknames.

 Causes of Echinocytes